 Use Resource Monitor

-Superfluous processes and services running in background can hamper your gaming performance and FPS.
+Superfluous processes and services running in the background can hamper your gaming performance and FPS.
 Use the Resource Monitor, a CPU and memory usage and controller utility, to disable processes and services consuming higher than normal resources.

 1. Type Resource Monitor in the Search Box on your Taskbar.